plone/training/mastering-plone/relations.rst

 For more examples how to use relationfields look at :ref:`dexterity_reference-label`.

-Use a different widget for relations
+Use a tailor shaped widget for relations
 ------------------------------------

 Sometimes the widget for relations is not what you want since it can be hard to navigate to the content you want to relate to.
-To use the SelectFieldWidget you can specify it if you use your own vocabulary:
+With SelectFieldWidget and a custom vocabulary you can shape a widget for an easier selection of related items:

 .. code-block:: python
     :linenos: